About Stockholm Stress Center

 Centre of excellence

 Within the collaboration between Stockholm University and Karolinska Institutet, the aim is to build a centre of excellence, with outstanding research in the field of work, stress and health and with the highest quality that can compete internationally.
-The combination of expertise is unique and will help create a new type of intellectual setting for stress research.
+The combination of expertise is unique and has helped to create a new type of intellectual setting for stress research.
+The center lacks funding after 2018.

-Stockholm Stress Center is funded by a grant of 5 million SEK per year through 2014 – which may be extended for four more years, bringing the total of 50 million SEK – from the Swedish Research Council for Health, Working Life and Welfare (Forte, formerly FAS) under the additional strengthening of the founding for research on working life that the government posted in 2008.
+Stockholm Stress Center is funded by a grant of 5 million SEK per year through 2018- bringing the total of 50 million SEK – from the Swedish Research Council for Health, Working Life and Welfare (Forte, formerly FAS) under the additional strengthening of the founding for research on working life that the government posted in 2008.